Our server was hacked today again for the second time by the Russian military.

 Our firewall is now configured to stop any more attacks on this site.

-We recommend this script for system administrators for detecting IP numbers that try to access the server using brute force or other methods that create a post in /var/syslog with Access Denied.
+We recommend this script for system administrators to detect IP numbers that try to access the server using brute force or other methods that create a post in /var/log/auth.log with Access Denied.

 Save this code as addufw.sh using nano.
 (Or whatever text editor you use) Notice: You have to use sudo su, as the created files have to be owned by root.
 Also addufw.sh and denyip.sh needs to run as root in CRON. $ sudo su Password for user xxxxx: (type your password) # ufw allow ssh # ufw enable # nano addufw.sh grep "Failed password for" /var/log/auth.log | grep -Po "[0-9]+\.[0-9]+\.[0-9]+\.[0-9]+" | sort | uniq > denyip.txt sed -r 's/([0-9\.]+)/ufw insert 1 deny from \1/' denyip.txt > denyip.sh rm denyip.txt chmod +x denyip.sh Now press CTRL+X and ENTER to save the file. # chmod +x addufw.sh # ./addufw.sh